 In order to manage consumption, residents are forced to not only use less water, but also alter their lifestyles in the process.
 Simple daily activities that are oftentimes taken for granted in societies with excess have become luxuries “Capetonians” cannot afford.

 For example, an average toilet flush uses approximately 13.6 litres of clean water.
 A five minute, non-stop shower uses thirty-five litres.
 Even worse, one load of clothes washing or a single bath could utilize upwards of eighty litres of fresh water and using the garden sprinkler for one hour could be over 900 litres.
 Across Canada, for instance, water consumption averages about 300 litres per capita per day.

-Testimonial from Cape Town residents shared water saving efforts such as closing taps, using buckets to bathe while limiting showering to once a week, restricting the number of flushes to once or twice a day, and using “grey water” for washing, cleaning, and watering plants.
-A commonly noted tactic is using hand sanitizer over hand-washing.
+Testimonials from Cape Town residents shared water saving efforts such as closing taps, using buckets to bathe while limiting showering to once a week, restricting the number of flushes to once or twice a day, and using “grey water” for washing, cleaning, and watering plants.
+A commonly noted tactic was using hand sanitizer over hand-washing.

 Altering water usage habits has several (and sometimes unpredictable) socio-economic effects.
 Some residents expressed discomfort re-teaching their children habits such as using hand sanitizer rather than hand-washing and leaving toilets unflushed.